 Both Google and Microsoft have published patent filings and papers that describe how they might segment parts of web pages for different purposes.
 I wrote about some ways that Google might do something like that in Google and Document Segmentation Indexing for Local Search.

-Since many pages on a website share the same template, this kind of segmentation may be helpful in helping the crawler ignore transient links from the same area on other pages of the same site.
+Since many pages on a website share the same template, this kind of segmentation may help the crawler ignore transient links from the same area on other pages of the same site.

-The URLs of the transient links may also be identified and collected, so that it can ignore them in the future:
+The URLs of the transient links may also be identified and collected so that they can ignore them in the future:

 According to an embodiment, to reduce the number of consecutive fetches, a crawler can attempt to identify websites that are frequently used as targets of transient links.